COS301-SE-2022/Intelligent-VMS-Visitor-Management-System-/README.md

 │   ├── src // Entry point and bundler
 │   ├── test // e2e and integration tests
 ```
+See Coding Guidelines Document for more in depth file structure.

 #### ⏰ Git organization and management